Yemenia: Headquarters

 The head office is located in the Hassaba District, in Downtown Sanaʽa, however the building was destroyed by fire during fighting in May 2011.
 On 3 June the same year, during the 2011 Yemeni revolution, the building was again set on fire.

 Destinations

-As of August 2022, Yemenia operates scheduled flights to five domestic and six international destinations with most originating at Aden International Airport and Seiyun Airport.
+As of July 2024, Yemenia operates scheduled flights to five domestic and six international destinations with most originating at Sanaa International Airport, Aden International Airport and Seiyun Airport.

 Fleet

 Current fleet

 As of August 2025, Yemenia has an all-Airbus fleet that consists of the following aircraft:

 Fleet development

 In 2008, during the Dubai Air Show, the carrier signed a contract for the purchase of ten Airbus A350-800s.
 The order was subsequently altered to include the larger -900 version.
 In November 2009, Yemenia signed a memorandum of understanding with Airbus for USD 700 million that covered ten Airbus A320s; the order was firmed up in January 2010.
 The first Airbus A320 joined the fleet in April 2011.
 The A320 order was later restructured and four of them were converted to the A320neo.